-Parental based loans that an undergraduate student may qualify for based on their parents credit history.
+An undergraduate student may qualify for parentalbased loans based on their parent's credit history.
 The U.S. Department of Education is the lender.
 The maximum loan amount is the student's cost of attendance minus any other financial aid received.